by Kevin McLaughlin

 Now pundits, professors, and politicians don't typically argue that reason is directly to blame for our downfall.
 But they do argue in favor of concepts that are incompatible with reason.
 The religious right often argues that we have lost our traditional moral values.
 Surely these values do not include the burning of witches or lynching of African Americans, but they used to.
 While it's true that religion has often inspired anti-violence movements like the abolition of slavery and civil rights, it also inspired the opposition to these movements.9 With religion on both sides, reason held the balance.

 Consider a current traditional value, traditional marriage.
 Those opposed to gay marriage usually cite the Bible, while the Supreme Court decision that struck down traditional marriage laws referenced the secular Constitution, reasoning that if marriage could not be denied to whites or interracial couples, then it could not be denied to homosexual couples.
 Furthermore, religious conservatives might be surprised just how much enlightenment reasoning has seeped into their religion.
 Afterall the Bible does not say "thou shalt not allow gay marriage".
-It says "If a man lies with a male as with a woman.... they shall surely be put to death".r17 I doubt all 39% of the Americans who oppose gay marriage are prepared to make gay sex a capital offense.
+It says "If a man also lie with mankind, as he lieth with a woman.... they shall surely be put to death" [Leviticus Chapter 20 verse 13].
+I doubt all 39% of the Americans who oppose gay marriage are prepared to make gay sex a capital offense.

 The history of violence shows that we should be wary of appeals to a by-gone age when the world was peaceful, when people didn't act out of self-interest, or when they were innately moral.10 We are not fallen angels.
 Human beings evolved in a state of nature when The Hobbesian Trap made a willingness to commit violence adaptive and often necessary for survival.
 On an evolutionary scale, we have only just recently emerged from this state of nature and these evolutionary traits remain with us, prompting us to violence.
 They are Pinker's inner demons, a part of our DNA, our human nature.
 The danger of taking a rose-colored view of the past, either by failing to account for relative death tolls or selective memory or a noble savage opinion of our ancestors, lies in overlooking the gains we have made and ignoring or even abandoning the institutions that have made modernity better than the past.